8ta4/blog/drafts/Is pitting AIs against each other in a feedback loop overkill for generating text?.md

 I'm trying to design a system for text generation.

-My core idea is a refinement loop where AIs compete to improve a piece of text.
+My idea is a refinement loop where AIs compete to improve a piece of text.
 Here's the process:

 1. The process starts with a baseline draft.